Legion2/Somfy_Remote_Lib/README.md

 Based on [Somfy Remote](https://github.com/Nickduino/Somfy_Remote) by Nickduino.

-This project is an Arduino Library able to emulate a Somfy remote control on Arduino, ESP8266 and ESP32 devices.
+This project is an Arduino Library able to emulate a Somfy RTS (Radio Technology Somfy) remote control on Arduino, ESP8266 and ESP32 devices.
 It provides out of the box support for multiple remotes and different storage solutions for the rolling codes.
 Because it is a Arduino Library it can easily included in existing projects or used standalone using one of its [included example sketches](examples/).